advanced-chat/vue-advanced-chat/README.md

 **(31)** `call` indicates the current ongoing call.
 If set, the chat interface will change to display call-related ui elements.

+**(32)** `externalFiles` array of files attached from a external source that it's not user computer.
+It's used by Optiwork Chat to store files attached from Optiwork Drive.

+**(33)** `allow-sending-external-files` indicates whether VAC should or not send external files in a message.
+There are 3 possible values for this prop: `true`, `false` or `null`:
+- If set to `true` VAC will always send external files without asking user permission;
+- When set to `false` VAC will prevent sending external files.
+If user is sending external files in a message and this prop is set to `false` the file list will the cleaned (This use case can be clarified if you read `request-permission-to-send-external-files` event documentation);
+- When set to `null` VAC will emit the event `request-permission-to-send-external-files` each time a external file is sent;

 ## Props data structure

 Your props must follow a specific structure to display rooms and messages correctly: